Arithmetic functions at factorial arguments: Proofs of the main results

 say.
 It is clear that

-Since we intend to use Wintner's theorem (see Theorem 6.13 in \cite{DL}, as well as its refinement given in Problem 6.3), we need to check that $F(s)$ converges absolutely at $s=\frac 12 + \delta$ and verify that indeed $F(1)=d_1$.
+Since we intend to use Wintner's theorem (already mentioned in Subsection \ref{subsec:mult-fac}, as well as its refinement given in Problem 6.3 of \cite{DL}), we need to check that $F(s)$ converges absolutely at $s=\frac 12 + \delta$ and verify that indeed $F(1)=d_1$.
 One can easily check that the first of these two conditions is satisfied.
 To verify the second condition, observe that